 Sophie’s Directing Timeline can be found here.

-Assistant Director credits include: The Winter’s Tale directed by Justin Audibert (National Theatre: Schools Tour and The Dorfman), Yerma* directed by Simon Stone (Young Vic & NT Live), B directed by Sam Pritchard (The Royal Court), Myth directed (and co-written by) Kirsty Housley (The RSC (TOP), Creditors directed by Rikki Henry (Young Vic) and The Rise and Shine of Comrade Fiasco directed by Elayce Ismail (The Gate). (*Jerwood Assistant Director supported by The Jerwood Charitable Foundation).
+As Assistant Director: The Winter’s Tale directed by Justin Audibert (National Theatre: Schools Tour and The Dorfman), Yerma* directed by Simon Stone (Young Vic & NT Live), B directed by Sam Pritchard (The Royal Court), Myth directed (and co-written by) Kirsty Housley (The RSC (TOP), Creditors directed by Rikki Henry (Young Vic) and The Rise and Shine of Comrade Fiasco directed by Elayce Ismail (The Gate). (*Jerwood Assistant Director supported by The Jerwood Charitable Foundation).

 I am driven to make theatre that dislodges us from our preconceptions about the world, that inspires conversation and that reminds us that we are larger than the individual story that we are living.
 I find curiosity and play to be powerful forces in a rehearsal process.
 I strive to establish the conditions for discovery.
 A collaborative ethos is at the heart of my process.